kmoj/task_tracker3/README.md

 # Development Decisions

 Login:

-  1.username and password fields are required.
+  1. username and password fields are required.

 Register:

-  1.username, password and confirm password fields are required.
+  1. username, password and confirm password fields are required.

-  2.password should have at least 8 characters.
+  2. password should have at least 8 characters.

-  3.username should be unique to other existing users' username.
+  3. username should be unique to other existing users' username.

  Assign New Task:

-   1.tile, assignee and description fields are required.
+   1. tile, assignee and description fields are required.

-   2.no need to specify time and completeness flieds.
-They are
-    defult to 0 and false at insertion.
+   2. no need to specify time and completeness flieds.
+They are defult to 0 and false at insertion.

  My Task list:
    1. one colume for tasks assigned to the login user,